December 5 – 8, 2019

 Today, this multiple award-winning festival attracts over 40,000 visitors from across North America.
 Over 95 vendors offer a variety of goods to browse, from food and Christmas décor to special Christmas gifts, clothing, and so much more.

-Surround yourself in the rich German heritage, observe local singers and dancers, and peruse the many booths that are situated on the first and second floors of Kitchener’s City Hall and outside along King Street.
+Surround yourself in the rich German heritage; enjoy local singers and dancers, and peruse the many booths that are situated on the first and second floors of Kitchener’s City Hall and outside along King Street.

-The Christkindl Market also has its own Post Office!
+Christkindl Market also has its own Post Office!
 Immerse yourself in the age-old tradition of sending Christmas cards to loved ones, then send it on its way stamped with a special Canada Post postmarking by Christkindl Postmaster, Hannelore Maiterth.
 Children will love Kinder Iglu, where they can enjoy storytelling, entertainment, crafts, and pictures with Christkindl!

 Opening ceremonies begin at the Victoria Park Clock Tower near Gaukel and Joseph Streets, then departs for Kitchener City Hall’s Carl Zehr Square.
-Mary, Joseph, and a donkey lead a candlelit procession where they are welcomed with church bells, trumpets, and much fanfare.
+Mary and Joseph lead a candlelit procession where they are welcomed with church bells, trumpets, and much fanfare.

 Make this old tradition, a new family tradition, or arrange for a school group, church group, or retirement group visit and let the Christkindl Market help plan your itinerary!
 Entertainment and admission are always free.